microscaling/microscaling/README.md

 Currently we support scaling a queue to maintain a target length.
 Support for more metrics is coming soon.

+2 queue scaling algorithms are available.

+* Queue - designed for high volume queues and uses control theory to prevent oscillation.
+* SimpleQueue  - simpler algorith that can produce better results on lower volume queues.

 ### Queue Types

 * [NSQ](http://nsq.io) - see this [blog post](http://blog.microscaling.com/2016/04/microscaling-with-nsq-queue.html) for more details.